sitiny/mr-to-pct/README.md

 Install dependencies (see above).

 Clone or download python notebook, utility scripts, trained weights, and example dataset.

-In cell #2, change the path to point to your input MR image, output pCT image, and the location where you saved the trained network weights:
+In cell #2 of the python notebook mr-to-pct_infer.ipynb, change the path to point to your input MR image, output pCT image, and the location where you saved the trained network weights:
 ```
 # Set data file paths
 input_mr_file = '/Users/sitiyaakub/Documents/Analysis/MRtoCT/ForGitHub/sub-test01_t1w.nii'